gramlang/gram/CONTRIBUTING.md

 );
 ```

-However, do not use trailing commas for sequences spanning only a single line.
+**Rule:** Do not use trailing commas for sequences spanning only a single line.
 For example:

 ```rust
 foo(bar, baz, qux);
 ```

-This convention applies to macros as well.

 **Rule:** Macros should be written to accept trailing commas as follows: